-Washingtonian calls Erich one of Washington, D.C.’s “40 Under 40: K Street's New Generation of Lobbyists.”
-He was named by Washington Life Magazine as one of Washington’s “Green City Leaders” as one of the “Capital Region’s Most Influential Under 40 Residents.”
-He is also listed in Washington Life’s “Power 100” special report.
-He has testified before Congress and appeared extensively in the media, including on NBC Nightly News, the News Hour, Bill Moyers Journal, and various shows on MSNBC.
-Erich has been interviewed by National Public Radio and PRI’s Marketplace and has been quoted in publications including the New York Times, Wall Street Journal, Washington Post, USA Today, the Economist, Financial Times, Los Angeles Times, and The New Yorker, as well as by wire services including the AP, Bloomberg, and Reuters.
+The Washingtonian called Erich one of Washington, D.C.’s “40 Under 40: K Street’s New Generation of Lobbyists.”
+He was named by Washington Life Magazine as one of Washington’s “Green City Leaders” and as one of the “Capital Region’s Most Influential Under 40 Residents.”
+He also appears in Washington Life’s “Power 100” special report.
+He has testified before Congress and appeared extensively in the media.

 Follow Erich on Twitter: @erichpica